You are here

-Felician College recognizes that many students may need assistance in meeting the cost of a college education.
+Felician University recognizes that many students may need assistance in meeting the cost of a university education.
 The Financial Aid Office is trained to assist students and families in completing the financial aid process and receiving the maximum amount of aid based on eligibility in all the financial aid programs.

-- Be accepted by the College for admission to a degree or certificate program, and
+- Be accepted by the university for admission to a degree or certificate program, and

 - File the Free Application for Federal Student Aid (FAFSA).
 The application is available on the web at www.fafsa.ed.gov or in the Financial Aid Office.
 Students who do not have access to a computer may request a paper version of the FAFSA from the Financial Aid Office.
-(The Felician College federal code is #002610.)
+The Felician University federal code is #002610.

 Federal Direct Loans, Federal Grad PLUS and alternative loans are offered to graduate students as part of a financial aid package.
 Loans are recommended to cover tuition, fees, books and supplies.
 Students may request additional loan funds to cover educational expenses up to their cost of attendance.